ROLES AND TASKS OF THE KINGDOM OF GOD

 Well, this is a profound matter indeed!
-We do not know much about the Word, what He looked like; what kind of form He had; if He had gender—probably not; if He was body, soul, and spirit—probably not; precisely how and when He came into being.
+We do not know much about the Word, what He looked like, what kind of form He had, whether He had gender (probably not), whether He was body, soul, and spirit (probably not), and precisely how and when He came into being.

 As I understand it, the birth of the Word as a flesh and blood human being was the greatest event of world history.
 The Word became flesh.
 God joined the ranks of earth’s population.
 It staggers the mind!

 It was God’s intention that the Lord Jesus be fully a human being, although the activation in Mary was not of human origin.
-This was necessary if the Lord was to be without an inherited sin nature.
+This was necessary if the Lord was to lack an inherited sin-nature.
 He had to be the perfect Lamb of God without the blemish of sin.

 Now we have a Son of God and a Son of man.
 He was tempted in all manners that we are that He might serve as our compassionate Priest.
 Jesus was, in addition to being born of God, a genuine human being.
 The Word indeed became flesh!